 Return to artwork

-For Indigo Rising, I’ve chosen to spend a year focusing on a single garment: a blue polyester shirt acts as still life material for 12 gouaches.
-Together they allude to the waxing and waning moon.
-When completed, they’ll represent the 29.5 days the moon takes to travel around the earth.
+For Indigo Rising, a blue polyester shirt serves as still life material for 13 gouache paintings, which together portray a waxing and waning moon.
+Installed in a 30 foot line, they represent the 29.5 days the moon takes to travel around the earth.

 My process begins with collecting used, mass-produced fabric items, which inspire carefully considered paintings.
 The work transforms discarded, manufactured clothing into representations of the natural world, engaging materiality to inhabit the space between human separation from nature and a yearning for connection.